Today is 2-22-22 ... and a Tuesday. Here's how to celebrate the rare date

 The extremely rare date is full of opportunities for palindrome enthusiasts as well as wedding chapels, eateries, all sorts of businesses and — of course — regular people going about their (did we mention numerically extraordinary?) day.

-Aziz Inan, a professor of electrical engineering at the University of Portland, tells Morning Edition that it's worth celebrating however you can.
+Aziz Inan, a professor of electrical engineering at the University of Portland in Oregon, tells Morning Edition that it's worth celebrating however you can.

 He points out that if you write the date in full according to the calendar system in which the day goes before the month, it comes out to 22-02-2022: another rare, eight-digit palindrome date.